hplgit/pysketcher/README.md

 ## Pysketcher

+*This is alpha software - the interface is likely to change with every release prior to 0.1.0.*

 Tool for creating sketches of physics problems in terms of Python code.

 This library is very heavily based on the thinking of Hans Petter Langtangen however